5 Best Parks in Columbia MD: Blandair Regional Park & More

 - Benches and picnic tables

 The 300-acre Blandair Regional Park offers various sports facilities, multiple playgrounds, and a challenging obstacle course.
-The free park has three main areas, each with its own parking lot.
+The free park has three main areas, each with its own parking lot, and they combine to make it a favorite for people living in Columbia.

 The north area features three bocce courts, two croquet courts, and two horseshoe pits.
 The inclusive playground offers six distinct play areas: a central climbing structure with enormous slides, a dinosaur-themed structure with ramps, a shaded farm play area with animal statues and low climbing structures, a tree walk boardwalk, an extensive rope climbing structure, and various swings.